Clare blogs about how she has adapted her mindfulness routine in lockdown.

 My symptoms include: feeling worthless, pushing loved ones away, social awkwardness, inability to control my emotions and anger.

 That’s the PTSD part of my mental health.
 As I said I have cPTSD.
-That little c which is at the start stands for complex, so really isn’t little at all.
+That little c which is at the start stands for complex, so really it isn’t little at all.
 In a nutshell it’s because my trauma happened (repeatedly) over four years.
 I’ve only recently started to address it nearly 19 years later.
 The birth of my daughter meant that I reported it.
 But this also meant addressing memories that I had suppressed.
-In this process I gained the diagnosis of cPTSD and with this the ah-ha moment of what has made me act the way I act.
-My symptoms include: feeling worthless, pushing loved ones away, social awkwardness; inability to control my emotions, and anger – lots and lots of anger.
+In this process I gained the diagnosis of cPTSD and with this the ah-ha moment of understanding what has made me act the way I act.
+My symptoms include: feeling worthless, pushing loved ones away, social awkwardness, inability to control my emotions, and anger – lots and lots of anger.
 The last symptom is the worst.

 Being angry is a problem for me for several reasons.
 Firstly, I’m not an angry person, I hate confrontations.
 Secondly, what I am angry at is no longer in my life and I can’t take the anger out on it.
 And lastly, being angry sucks the joy out of the life I have built.
 It blocks happiness.
 It prevents me from living.

 Not being able to control my emotions, being an angry person is not the mother I wanted for my children.
 Before lockdown I was beginning to address my cPTSD.
 I had found a therapist I trusted and was practicing mindfulness that I actually found to be of benefit.

 Mindfulness is the ability to be aware of what is happening currently; accepting what you can’t control; being at peace with change and letting go of fears.